mmagnus/rna-tools/README.md

   -h, --help            show this help message and exit --version
   -r, --report          get report
-  --delete-anisou       remove files with ANISOU records, works with --inplace --split-alt-locations
+  --renum-atoms         renumber atoms, tested with --get-seq --delete-anisou       remove files with ANISOU records, works with --inplace --split-alt-locations
                         @todo
   -c, --clean           get clean structure
-  --is_pdb              check if a file is in the pdb format --is_nmr              check if a file is NMR-style multiple model pdb --un_nmr              Split NMR-style multiple model pdb files into individual models [biopython] --orgmode             get a structure in org-mode format <sick!>
+  --is-pdb              check if a file is in the pdb format --is-nmr              check if a file is NMR-style multiple model pdb --un-nmr              Split NMR-style multiple model pdb files into individual models [biopython] --orgmode             get a structure in org-mode format <sick!>
-  --get_chain GET_CHAIN
+  --get-chain GET_CHAIN
-                        get chain, .e.g A
+                        get chain, one or many, e.g, A, but now also ABC works --fetch               fetch file from the PDB db --fetch-ba            fetch biological assembly from the PDB db --get-seq             get seq
-  --fetch               fetch file from the PDB db --fetch_ba            fetch biological assembly from the PDB db --get_seq             get seq
+  --hide-warnings       hide warnings, works with --get-chain, it hides warnings that given changes are not detected in a PDB file
-  --compact             with --get_seq, get it in compact view'
+  --compact             with --get-seq, get it in compact view'
-                        $ rna_pdb_toolsx.py --get_seq --compact *.pdb
+                        $ rna_pdb_toolsx.py --get-seq --compact *.pdb
                         # 20_Bujnicki_1
                         ACCCGCAAGGCCGACGGCGCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU # A:1-68
                         # 20_Bujnicki_2